 Creating wealth is not about earning more money.
-It is about being conscious about what you do with the money that you already have and developing good wealth habits
+It’s about managing the income you have and developing good wealth habits.
+You can do this with Wealth Pots.

 A simple and highly effective way to organise your money is to divide it into wealth pots for different areas of your life.
 This is an idea from T Herv Eker and I learnt from Ann Wilson.
 If salaried then you divide your money into pots after tax, which is taken automatically.
 If you are self employed then you need to have another pot for tax and national insurance and then divide the reminder.